stefanrenne/ConstraintLib/README.md

 	self.view.addSubview(newView2)
 	newView2.pin([.left: 100.0, .right: 100.0, .height: 30.0, .topTo(newView1): 30.0])

+### Example 5: Pin to the top and/or bottom UILayoutGuide

+To pin a view to the ViewController's layout guide's, allowing a view to always stick to the status bar and even the in-call status bar.
+Use

+	let topLayoutGuideConstraint = newView1.pin(.topLayoutGuide, constant: 0.0)
+	let bottomLayoutGuideConstraint = newView1.pin(.bottomLayoutGuide, constant: 0.0)

+Or of course one of the other formats.

+	let topLayoutGuideConstraint = newView1.pin(.topLayoutGuide)
+	newView1.pin([.topLayoutGuide, .bottomLayoutGuide, .left, .right]
+	newView1.pin([.topLayoutGuide: 0.0, .bottomLayoutGuide: 0.0, .left: 0.0, .right: 0.0]

-### Example 5: Find a NSLayoutConstraint from a view
+### Example 6: Find a NSLayoutConstraint from a view

 Constraints can be found in the following way